snoop182/wallhaven-alfred-project/README.md

 Default data structure and variables :

 --> tmppath

 Directory where Alfred will store all images & local.db & script for cronjob Ex : /Users/<!!!MACUSER!!!>/wallhaven
-Where <!!!MACUSER!!!!> is you account name for Macv
+Where <!!!MACUSER!!!!> is you account name for macOS

 --> apikey
 Users are able to grant API access to some of their settings via an API key provided via their account settings here https://wallhaven.cc/settings/account